Asia-Pacific Center for Security Studies, College of Security Studies

 The Daniel K. Inouye Asia-Pacific Center for Security Studies is a Department of Defense executive education institution that educates, empowers, and connects current and future leaders from the Indo-Pacific region.
 The Center offers in-resident courses, workshops and dialogues in Honolulu and the Indo-Pacific region, and conducts policy-relevant research to build security capacity and collaboration.
 DKI APCSS addresses traditional and non-traditional security issues, including the relationship between governance and the security sector; transnational threats such as organized crime, terrorism, violent extremism, and trafficking; maritime security; crises; analytical security assessments; and whole-of-society collaboration to include the role of women, peace and security.
 The audience of Fellows are mid- to senior-level civilian and military officials from all over the world.
 The Daniel K. Inouye Asia-Pacific Center for Security Studies is located in Honolulu, Hawaii.

 The Center invites applications for:

 ASSOCIATE/FULL PROFESSOR FACULTY MEMBERS

 The Center seeks elite educators to teach, facilitate, research, and engage security professionals in the Indo-Pacific Region to promote secure, stable and prosperous region.

 Responsibilities for associate/full professor faculty members

-• Facilitating seminars, workshops, dialogues, and visits
+• Facilitate and lead seminars, workshops, dialogues, visits, and regional engagements

 Required qualifications and attributes for associate/full professor faculty members